Gottfrid-N/Emergent-Engineering/.minecraft/local/kubejs/event_groups/PlayerEvents/decorateChat.md

 Gets the message that the player sent.
 ```

+- `void setMessage(Component var0)`

+  Parameters:
-- `String getUsername()`
+  - var0: Component

 ```
-Gets the username of the player that sent the message.
+Sets the message that the player sent.
 ```

 - `void setComponent(Component var0)`